House Proposes Green Tax on Polypropylene Manufacturers

 “Nigeria cannot afford to continue on this path of environmental neglect.
 Our industries must take responsibility for the ecological footprints they leave behind.

-“This committee will work with all relevant stakeholders to ensure that sustainable, environmentally responsible solutions are not just recommended but implemented.”
+“This committee will work with all relevant stakeholders to ensure that sustainable, environmentally responsible solutions are not just recommended but implemented,” Ugbor said.

-The chairman disclosed that the committee would also hold public hearings with manufacturers, recyclers and environmental experts to ensure that any proposed levy or regulation is both effective and equitable.
+The chairman disclosed the committee would also hold public hearings with manufacturers, recyclers, and environmental experts to ensure that any proposed levy or regulation is both effective and equitable.

 Checks revealed that Nigeria is currently ranked among the top 20 countries globally contributing to marine plastic pollution.